michaelschwob/PrimePalindromes/README.md

 #### xnAnalysis.R

-Outputs the primes that require an additional base to obtain a prime mirror in base 10.
+Using the output from pp.cpp, this file outputs the primes that require an additional base to obtain a prime mirror in base 10.
 The generated sequence in base 10 is the Smaug sequence.
-Note that the output from pp.cpp is required.

 ## Licensing